pblischak/QCF/README.rst

 After compiling and installing the software, you can use the program in a terminal window by typing ``qcf``.
-Below are the main commands that can be used to estimate quartet concordance factors using QCF.
+Below are the main commands that can be used to estimate quartet concordance factors using ``qcf``.
 More details on input data formats, as well as background on interpreting the output, can be found in the `tutorial <http://qcf.readthedocs.io/en/latest/tutorial.html>`__ on the ReadTheDocs site.

 .. code:: bash